AlexThePie/AlexThePie/README.md

 - 👋 Hi, I’m @AlexThePie
 - 👀 I’m interested in pragramming, coding and Pies
-- 🌱 I’m currently learning how to coding on java
+- 🌱 I’m currently coding on java
 - 💞️ I’m looking to collaborate on pepoles who give me something new
 - 📫 How to reach me : email